-If you have at least two years of past transcription experience (particularly in the legal field), you may be able to get a job at SpeakWrite.
+If you have at least two years of past transcription experience (particularly with legal transcription jobs), you may be able to get a job at SpeakWrite.
 This is a reputable company that is almost always hiring for legal transcribers.
-While they do occasionally have openings for general transcribers, this doesn’t happen every often.
+While they do occasionally have openings for general transcribers, this doesn't happen every often.
 SpeakWrite hires throughout the US and also in Canada.

 New to transcription?
-Then this job probably isn’t for you, but there are other companies that would give you a chance.
-This post has a list of companies hiring newbies for transcription.
+Then this job probably isn't for you, but there are other companies that would give you a chance.
+I have a full list of transcription companies for beginners if you'd like to check that out.

 SpeakWrite pays a half cent a word transcribed.
 They claim that for most people, this equals anywhere between $12 and $15 an hour.
 However, I was reading about this company on the forums and many people say it varies a lot.
 If the files you get are difficult to understand or you get interrupted often while you're working (and this does happen when you have kids at home with you), you might make below $10 an hour.
 But then you might have good days where you're able to earn a lot more than that.